serlo/db-migrations/README.md

 ## Add a new migration

-1. Go to [`src`](./src) and add a new file.
-It's name needs to be `YYYYMMDDHHMMSS-xyz.ts` (The prefix of the number for the date when you have added the file are important).
-It is a good idea to copy and paste one of the current migration as a template for the new one.
+1. Run `yarn new` to create a new file with the migration timestamp.
+You can copy and paste one of the existing migrations as a template for the new one.

 Example:

 - [`src/20220614111600-make-subjects-in-construction-a-subject.ts`](./src/20220614111600-make-subjects-in-construction-a-subject.ts)
   when you just want to execute SQL statements.